Ojas1510/Sentiment-Analysis-on-Amazon-Reviews/README.md

 Sentiment analysis is a crucial NLP task with widespread applications in understanding customer feedback, brand perception, and market trends.
 The combination of rule-based approaches like VADER and state-of-the-art transformer models like Roberta can provide a comprehensive understanding of the sentiments expressed in textual data. <br>

 Please refer to the Jupyter Notebook or Python script in this repository for detailed code implementations and visualizations related to this project. <br>

+# Extra
+In the end transformer piplelines were aloso used for sentiment analysis. <br>
+The pipelines are a great and easy way to use models for inference.
+These pipelines are objects that abstract most of the complex code from the library, offering a simple API dedicated to several tasks, including Named Entity Recognition, Masked Language Modeling, Sentiment Analysis, Feature Extraction and Question Answering. <br>
+Transfor piplelines automatically uses most suitable model available. <br>

 # References
 Amazon Fine Food Reviews Dataset <br>